 Door knobs?
 Oh, if I’d had a need for a doorknob, I would’ve had inexhaustible options—had I been willing to accept that they, too, were faded with age.

 Screw drivers?
 There was a whole basket full of them and who knows what else, plus a table with electric drills and saws.
 There were a couple of old plum bobs that I pondered, and a small scale that seemed to work.
 Then I stumbled across pipe wrenches and old pairs of pliers and a crescent wrench, plus a few tools that were difficult to identify.

-I was tempted to buy something (or multiple somethings), but then it occurred to me that I already have most of these tools, and this little section of the store could have very well been a snapshot of my own garage.
+I was tempted to buy something (or multiple somethings).
+But then it occurred to me that I already have most of these tools.
+This little section of the store could have very well been a snapshot of my own garage.
 And even though I’m a big fan of old hand tools, I don’t want to be one of those farmers who buys old tools just because—well—we might have a use for them someday, or because we might want a backup tool, or because the price was too good to pass up.

 In the end, I didn’t buy a single tool, so you might say that I was a responsible shopper.
 I resisted the urge to come home with any old tools I can do without.
 Now if you’ll excuse me, I did buy an old Disney movie on VHS for $1.
 I need to go fire up my old VCR in preparation for a movie night.